What are Safety Protocols at Twin Rocks?

 FOOD SERVICE PRACTICES.
 Twin Rocks will carefully follow the Restaurant guidance for Tillamook County, which is currently in phase 2.

 COVID-19 SYMPTOMS.
-If a camper or a member of their household becomes ill with Covid-19 type symptoms during the week of camp, Twin Rocks will immediately contact the Tillamook County Health Department and follow their detailed instructions.
+If a camper or a member of their household becomes ill with Covid-19 type symptoms during the week of camp, Twin Rocks will immediately contact the Tillamook County Health Authority and follow their detailed instructions.
 Twin Rocks will assist the contact tracing process by notifying the Health Department of anyone the sick party had contact with during our programs.

 “HIGH RISK” CAMPERS.
 Please be advised that the Oregon Health Authority strongly recommends that campers in higher risk groups not attend camp, and defines high risk individuals as: